Online sales starting to slow?

 Meanwhile, social media giant Facebook has more than 1.6 billion users.

-The upshot is that running your retargeting ads on both GDN and Facebook will maximise your success.
+The upshot is that running your retargeting ads on both GDN and Facebook will maximize your success.

 Our advice?
 Make it easier to manage retargeting campaigns on different platforms with a tool like AdRoll.